Welsh Terrier Temperament & Personality

 Male vs Female Temperament

 Male Welsh Terriers tend to be slightly larger, weighing 20–22 lbs compared to females at 17–19 lbs.
-Temperament differences between males and females are generally subtle and influenced more by individual personality and training than by gender alone.
+Standing 15–15 inches tall, both sexes carry the dense, hard, wiry outer coat with soft undercoat coat characteristic of the breed.
+Temperament differences between sexes are generally subtle and influenced more by individual personality and training than by gender alone.